-As many as 50 percent of marriages end in divorce, says Anna Miller of the American Psychological Association.
-In an effort to avoid ending the marriage, some couples resort to a physical separation.
-Taking time apart can help combat tension, anger and frustration, while giving each partner time to decide what their ultimate goal is for the marriage.
-When you are ready to heal the wounds and get your husband back, you will need to present yourself well and put in serious work.
+As many as 50 percent of marriages end in divorce.
+Some couples resort to a physical separation to avoid joining those statistics.
+Taking time apart can help ease tension, anger and frustration, while giving each partner time to decide what their ultimate goal is for the marriage.
+If you decide your marriage is worth saving, you need to roll up your sleeves and prepare for the work that comes along with reconciling.

 Offer marital counseling as a safe, therapeutic environment to meet.
 A therapist can offer expert, unbiased help to build rapport, communication and develop problem-solving skills.
 The therapist can also act as a relationship referee while you work out the kinks that led to the separation.

 Share positive, loving feelings with your husband to let him know he is valued.
 Tell him what you have missed about him, what positive traits he brings to the relationship and what parts of the relationship work best.
-Apologize for anything hurtful you have done; accept responsibility for behaviors you need to address; and share which parts of the relationship you are willing to improve upon.
+Apologize for anything hurtful you have done.
+Accept responsibility for behaviors you need to address.